t3kt/raytk/docs/_reference/operators/field/index.md

     summary: A vector field that produces the coordinates in space where it is checked.
   - name: rayField
     status: beta
+    summary: Field that provides the ray direction or origin.
   - name: reorderField
     status: beta
   - name: sdfField
     summary: Value field based on an SDF shape.
   - name: stepField
     status: beta
+    summary: A field that switches between two values at a threshold point.
   - name: texture3dField
     status: beta
   - name: textureField